oweitman/ioBroker.tvprogram/README.md

 - center zoom in next days
 - return to today
 - reset zoom
+- favorite broadcasts

 ### Todo

 widget tvprogram:
-- favorite broadcasts
+- widget for next Favorites
+- broadcast reminders (Favorites widget?)
+- responsive design for detail view
+- copy text from Detailview
+- to be discussed: dont want to see, broadcasts should be hidden
+- Datenpunkt, der nach drcuk auf knopf mit aufnahmedaten gefüllt wird
+- to be discussed: Datenpunkt, mit allen Aufnahmedaten
+- Problem: endless scroll in firefox
 - Ideas for further widgets based on the existing TV program script
-- broadcast reminders
 - Data adapter for other sources (Internet, hardware such as Enigma, VU-Box)
-- responsive design for detail view

 ## Changelog